Updated on February 10, 2023

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Since its invention and approval by the Food and Drug Administration (FDA), laser vision correction has revolutionized the field of optometry.1 Many have achieved 20/20 vision after laser surgery.
+Since its invention and approval by the U.S. Food and Drug Administration (FDA), laser vision correction has revolutionized the field of optometry.1 Many have achieved 20/20 vision after laser eye surgery.

 Today, the most popular laser surgery is LASIK

-LASIK surgery uses a special laser device known as an excimer laser to reshape the cornea and correct visual issues.
+This laser vision correction procedure uses a special laser device known as an excimer laser to reshape the cornea and correct refractive errors.

 LASIK Surgeon Using Laser